tim-roethig-db/amondin/README.md

 # Amondin
-A simple transcription tool able to segment speakers and convert audio to text.
+A simple and private transcription tool able to segment speakers and convert audio to text.

 ## Features